Disruption? What does it mean?

 None of these technologies in itself is certainly a breakthrough enough to be called a disruptive technology or a reinvention of skiing.
 But what certainly reaches a new level of quality is the extremely good interaction of the individual elements.
 The whole disruption concept is simply quite consistent throughout the series.
 Perfect edge grip, easy turn initiation, smoothness, agility: it's just really fun to ski the Disruption skis.
 And it's amazingly easy to get the skis to do exactly what you want them to do.
 And this applies to all models of the Disruption family, as different as they might otherwise be.

-In place of the more slope and speed-oriented Charger series, the models K2 Disruption MTi, K2 Disruption STi or K2 Disruption SC are being launched.
+In place of the slope and speed-oriented Charger series, you can find the K2 Disruption MTi and K2 Disruption STi.
 With their relatively narrow mid-widths, all three models are particularly at home on groomed slopes, but thanks to the SpeedRocker they also work in fresh snow.
 With its comparatively large radius and Titanal beam, the K2 Disruption MTi is the high-speed weapon in the Disruption family.
 It runs surprisingly smoothly, even when the ground is a bit rougher and just when things get a bit faster.
 Or rather: really, really fast.
 The Disruption MTi can also be pressed into a shorter turn with astonishing ease if necessary, and has no problem meandering agilely through snow.

 The K2 Disruption STi with its tighter radius is even more agile, an extremely precise ski with which turns can be approached and negotiated very tightly, elegantly and rakishly, but which, thanks to the titanium inlay, keeps its track easily even at high speeds.

-Above all, the K2 Disruption 82 Ti ploughs over everything that may get in the way of the skier on his descent and keeps its track without any ifs and buts.
+Above all, the K2 Disruption 82 Ti keeps its track without any ifs and buts.
 But also the slightly narrower K2 Disruption 78 Ti copes with all conditions without problems.
 Above all the simple turn initiation in connection with the high sportiness knows to convince.